lucas-moschen/synthetic-data-construction/README.md

 The name of these files must be `[name of municipality]_[addresses or hhd or houses or workplaces].json` according to the type of the data sets that will be generated.

-The parameter file for the data set of residential addresses must contains a list with the form `[list_of_address_features, probabilities, list_means_1, list_standard_deviations_1, list_correlations_1, ..., list_means_N, list_standard_deviations_N, list_correlations_N]`, where:
+The parameter file for the data set of residential addresses must contain a list in the form `[list_of_address_features, probabilities, list_means_1, list_standard_deviations_1, list_correlations_1, ..., list_means_N, list_standard_deviations_N, list_correlations_N]`, where:

-`list_of_address_features` The list of features that will be considered in the data set except for the IDs.
+`list_of_address_features` The list of features that will be considered in the data set, except for the IDs.

 `probabilities` List containing the probability of a point to belong to each distribution of the GMM, i.e., of a residential address to belong to each nucleus of the urban model.